jialianglj-shk/research-learning-agent/README.md

 Subsequent runs resue the saved profile automatically.

+The agent may ask up to a few clarifying questions before producing the final answer.

 ## Why This Project Exists
 This project is part of a longer-term transition toward **applied agentic AI**, with goals including: